sanyamgoyal123/chicken-/README.md

 # chicken 🐔

 You can count how many times I wrote chicken.
-Then you know how you can print Hello World.
+Then you know how to print Hello World.
 Easy Peasy !!!